Home » How To » How to Disable Print Spooler Service in Windows 10 & 11

 disable print spooler via group policy

 Finally, close the Group Policy Editor and restart the computer to apply the policy changes.
 With that, you have successfully disabled the Print Spooler service.

 To turn it back on, select the “Not Configured” option in the policy properties window and save the changes.

-Turn off Print Spooler from System Configuration
+Turn Off the Print Spooler from System Configuration

-2. Type “msconfig” in the blank field and click “Ok.”
+2. Type “msconfig” in the blank field and click “OK“.

 3. Go to the “Services” tab.